Inside (Presence album)

 Inside is the debut studio album released by British rock band Presence, released in the UK through Reality Records in 1992, and in the US and Canada through Smash Records, a subsidiary of Island Records, in 1993.
 Although Inside was well received by critics, it was a commercial failure, and the band dissolved shortly afterwards.
 Nevertheless, this band does spark interest among some Cure fans because of the involvement of Lol Tolhurst.

-In December 2011, this album was made available in MP3 format through Amazon and iTunes.
+Tolhurst believes that Presence would may had a better chance of achieving commercial success had his reputation not been tied to that of The Cure.
+In his autobiography, Cured: The Tale of Two Imaginary Boys.
+Tolhurst writes: "I believe the biggest impediment to us succeeding was the baggage that came with me.
+If it had been a new band that nobody knew, I think we might have got a different reaction.
+We were either too much like The Cure (surprise, surprise) or not enough.
+We couldn’t win.”In December 2011, this album was made available in MP3 format through Amazon and iTunes.

 Reception

 Staff writer Dave Thompson of Allmusic gave the album four out of five stars, writing "for anybody still reeling from the horrors of the Cure's own most recent releases, if Wish was the cure, then Inside was the plague with the built-in immunity."

 Track listing

 All tracks written by Biddles, Tolhurst, and Youdell, except where noted.